 - Still quoting ITIL v3/2011 – yes, believe it or not, I still see people talking about the older version of ITIL as though it’s the latest and greatest version of ITIL.
 Of course, some of what’s in this version is still great but you’ll be missing out on so much more (especially since lots has happened in IT and service delivery since 2011!).

 - “Implementing ITIL” – it’s a phrase I try to avoid but I know that I’ll have used it (but hopefully in a process implementation context).
 The reason for concern here is different from the three bullets above because, this time, the author potentially sees ITIL as merely a set of processes/practices to implement.
 Rather than as a different way of thinking about IT delivery and support.
-This “clue” can also come in the form of ITIL being treated as a project – something that has a stated start and finish.
+This bad ITSM advice “clue” can also come in the form of ITIL being treated as a project – something that has a stated start and finish.

 - Quoting ITIL as “the only way” – this manifests in a number of ways.
 From the quoting of ITIL as scripture to be deviated from at your peril, through stating “as per ITIL,” to acting as though ITIL is the only body of service management good practice out there.
-Plus, there’s the adverse effects of the many ITIL vs. DevOps, ITIL vs. Agile, etc. views that further exacerbate the issue.
+Plus, there are the adverse effects of the many ITIL vs. DevOps, ITIL vs. Agile, etc. views that further exacerbate the issue.
 No matter the reason, fanatically pushing the exact words of ITIL on people, and organizations, isn’t what its many authors intended.

 - Outdated content.
-If the content Google or a kind human has pointed you too has no published date, then be cautious.
-Or if it’s more than two years old be cautious too (and yes, I know we have ITSM.tools content that’s older than this).
+If the content Google or a kind human has pointed you to has no published date, then be cautious.
+Or if it’s more than two years old, be cautious too (and yes, I know we have ITSM.tools content that’s older than this).
 A good example is change management – or change enablement as ITIL 4 now calls it – because so much has changed with change management/enablement best practice in the last half-decade.

 - “Guaranteed exam passes” – it’s slightly going off-topic, but if you’re happy to go with a training provider which can guarantee that you’ll pass your ITIL exam, then please take a moment to ponder how they can guarantee this and what it means for the value of what you’ve learned.